Pope Benedict XV: Quod iam diu

 Quod iam diu was an encyclical given at Rome at St. Peter's on 1 December 1918, in the fifth year of his Pontificate.
 It requested that, after World War I, all Catholics of the world pray for a lasting peace and for those who are entrusted to make such during peace negotiations.

 The pope noted that true peace has not yet arrived, but the Armistice has suspended the slaughter and devastation by land, sea and air.
 It is the obligation of all Catholics to "invoke Divine assistance for all who take part in the peace conference," as the encyclical states.
 The Pope concludes that prayer is essential for the delegates who are to meet to define peace, as they are in need of much support.

 Maximum illud

-Maximum illud is an apostolic letter of Benedict XV issued on 30 November 1919, dealing with the Catholic missions.
-After reminding bishops of their responsibility to support the missions, he advised missionaries not to regard the mission as their own but to welcome others to the task and to collaborate with those around them.
-He underlined the necessity of proper preparation for the work in foreign cultures and the need to acquire language skills before doing such work, especially in the Orient.
-He tells missionaries that: "Especially among the infidels, who are guided more by instinct than by reason, preaching by example is much more profitable than that of words".
-He requested a continued striving for personal sanctity and praised the selfless work of women religious in the missions.
-"Mission", however, "is not only for missionaries, but all Catholics must participate through their apostolate of prayer, by supporting vocations, and by helping financially."
-The letter concludes with the naming of several organizations which organize and supervise mission activities within the Catholic Church.
+In 1919, Benedict XV issued the encyclical Maximum illud.
+The encyclical responded to concerned raised by Chinese Catholics and missionaries like Frédéric-Vincent Lebbe about European powers interfering in the Catholic Church's missions in China.
+It endorsed the pro-indigenization movement and called for the development of local churches with their own clerical hierarchies.
+The encyclical tells foreign missionaries not to place their national loyalty over their religious mission, stating:

+It would be a tragedy indeed if an apostolic man were to spend himself in attempts to increase and exalt the prestige of the native land he once left behind him ...
+We have been deeply saddened by some recent accounts of missionary life, accounts that displayed more zeal for the profit of some particular nation than for the growth of the kingdom of God.